-At various times in our lives and in different relationships, we take on different roles.
-It is reasonable to be a passenger sometimes and it’s okay to rest in the backseat for a short time, letting others take the wheel.
-However, these roles should be conscious decisions that you make to coast or relinquish responsibility for that period of time.
-Remember, this is about self-awareness and the roles you play.
-If there is no awareness, the role you play in your own life cannot change.
+At various times in our lives and for whatever reasons, we might take on different roles.
+Sometimes it's reasonable to be a passenger, and it’s even okay to rest in the backseat for a short time, letting someone else take the wheel.
+Remember, this is all about self-awareness.
+If you lack awareness, the roles you play in your own life cannot change.

 So where are you in the car?
 Are you comfortable in that position?
-If not, use the RP model and the suggestions in this workbook to help you achieve your new goals and desires.
+If not, what do you need to do to get back in the driver’s seat?
+Use The Relationship Protocol® (RP) model to help you achieve your new goals and desires.
 If you need extra support, don’t hesitate to seek professional help.